 Comfort & Portability

 The padded ear cups and over-ear design are well-crafted for noise isolation and comfort.
 The light weight adds to their overall comfortability.
-For being over-ear headphones, the Marshall Monitor is extremely compact.
+For being over-ear headphones, the is extremely compact.
 They are hinged to fold at both ear cups and bend along the headband, allowing them to fit into a 6”x 6” x 4” carrying bag.

 Flaws But Not Deal Breakers